-Over the years, SIBO has robbed many of my micronutrient levels (it’s also robbed my life in general – and more on that in another post!).
+Over the years, SIBO has robbed many of my micronutrient levels.
 I have also come to realize how it drastically affects the macronutrients I’m able to (comfortably) consume and in what quantities.
 Enter micronutrients and macronutrients with SIBO.

 I had this idea for a series on micronutrients and macronutrients and SIBO a long time ago.
 I never pursued it, though, because I wasn’t sure how important or interesting it would be to people.

 And then my blood tests came back recently, and for the first time ever, I was deficient (or borderline deficient) in several things.
 I mentioned this in Carbs and SIBO, but here they are again…

 - Vitamin E

 - Lipoic Acid

 - Vitamin A